Severe Weather Statement issued for Rains, Van Zandt by NWS - News Break

 Severe Weather Statement issued for Rains, Van Zandt by NWS

-Effective: 2021-07-12 14:32:00 CDT Expires: 2021-07-12 14:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection stay inside a sturdy structure and keep away from windows.
-Target Area: Rains; Van Zandt A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM CDT FOR NORTH CENTRAL VAN ZANDT AND SOUTHEASTERN RAINS COUNTIES At 230 PM CDT, a severe thunderstorm was located near Grand Saline, or 15 miles northwest of Mineola, moving east at 20 mph.
+Effective: 2021-07-12 14:13:00 CDT Expires: 2021-07-12 14:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection stay inside a sturdy structure and keep away from windows.
+If on or near Lake Tawakoni or Lake Fork Reservoir, get off the water and move indoors or inside a vehicle.
+Do not be caught on the water in a thunderstorm.
+Heavy rainfall is occurring with this storm, and may lead to flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Rains; Van Zandt A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 245 PM CDT FOR NORTHWESTERN VAN ZANDT AND RAINS COUNTIES At 210 PM CDT, a severe thunderstorm was located near Edgewood, or 8 miles northeast of Wills Point, moving east at 20 mph.
 HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
 IMPACT...Expect damage to roofs, siding, and trees.
-Locations impacted include Edgewood and areas along Mill Creek and the Sabine River.
+Locations impacted include Flats, Wills Point, Edgewood, Emory, East Tawakoni and Lake Tawakoni State Park.
 HAIL...0.88IN WIND...60MPHalerts.weather.gov

 Comments / 0